The Terra Foundation Fellowships in American Art

 The Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum (SAAM) seek to foster a cross-cultural dialogue about the history of the art of the United States up to 1980.
-Multiple fellowships are awarded annually, one each at the predoctoral, postdoctoral, and senior levels, to scholars from abroad who are researching American art or to U.S. scholars with an exceptionally strong international component to their study.
+Multiple fellowships are awarded annually to predoctoral, postdoctoral, and senior scholars from abroad who are researching American art or to U.S. scholars with an exceptionally strong international component to their study.
 Distinguished recipients at the senior level are eligible for an augmented stipend of $60,000 for a twelve-month appointment.
 Fellowships are residential and support full-time independent and dissertation research.